The Language of Generalization: Appendix C: Bayesian Data Analysis

-Participants' responses in the prior elicitation task can be thought of as \emph{samples} from the prevalence prior distribution.
-Formally, we assume the prior data (analyzed independently for each property) was generated from one of two distributions: a distribution corresponding to those kinds with a stable causal mechanism that \emph{could} give rise to the property (\(\mathcal{D}_{stable}\)) and a \enquote{transient cause} distribution corresponding to those kinds without a stable mechanism (\(\mathcal{D}_{transient}\)).
-The \enquote{transient} distribution intuitively corresponds to categories that do not have the feature normally, but potentially could be caused by accidental forces (e.g., a lion, who through some genetic mutation, reproduces by laying eggs).
+Participants' responses in the prior elicitation task can be thought of as samples from the prevalence prior distribution.
+Formally, we assume the prior data (analyzed independently for each property) was generated from one of two underlying distributions: a distribution corresponding to those kinds with a stable causal mechanism that \emph{could} give rise to the property (\(\mathcal{D}_{stable}\)) and a \enquote{transient cause} distribution corresponding to those kinds without a stable mechanism (\(\mathcal{D}_{transient}\)).
+The \enquote{transient} distribution intuitively corresponds to categories that do not have the feature normally, but potentially could acquire the feature by accidental forces (e.g., a lion, who through some genetic mutation, reproduces by laying eggs).
 We model this distribution as a Beta distribuition that heavily favors probabilities near 0: \(\text{Beta}(\gamma = 0.01, \delta = 100)\).\footnote{Note that we use the noncanonical mean \(\gamma\) and concentration \(\xi\) (or, inverse-variance) parameterization of the Beta distribution rather than the canonical shape (or pseudocount) parameterization for ease of posterior inference.
 The shape parameterization can be recovered using: \(\alpha = \gamma \cdot \xi; \beta = (1 - \gamma) \cdot \xi\).} The \enquote{stable} distribution is modeled as a Beta distribution with unknown parameters \(\text{Beta}(\gamma, \xi)\).\footnote{Because the Beta distribution is not defined at the points 0 and 1, we add \(\epsilon\) to the 0 responses and round 1 to 0.99.
 Similar results can be obtained by rounding 0 to 0.01.
 Alternatively, the \enquote{transient} distribution could be defined as a Delta distribution at 0, and 0 responses could remain in their raw form.
 Adjusting 1 to \(1- \epsilon\) leads to improper inferences for this simple 2-component model, as \(1 - \epsilon\) is only likely under a highly left-skewed distribution; treating 1 as \(1- \epsilon\) disproportionately influences the shape of \(\mathcal{D}_{stable}\), forcing it to favor probabilities close to 1.
 This problem does not appear for 0 being adjusted to \(\epsilon\) because the \enquote{transient} distribution already expects such low values.} Finally, we assume that these two components combine with mixture weighting \(\phi\) such that the data we observe is .
-We put the following priors over the latent parameters of the model:
+We put the following priors over the latent parameters of the model: where \(i\) ranges over the different properties (e.g., \emph{lays eggs}, \emph{carries malaria}).